Parsimmon supports IE7 and newer browsers, along with Node.js. It can be used as a standard Node module through npm (named

 parsimmon), or directly in the browser through a script tag, where it exports a global variable called

 Parsimmon.
-To download the latest browser build, use the npmcdn version.
-For more information on how to use npmcdn, see the npmcdn homepage.
+To download the latest browser build, use the unpkg version.
+For more information on how to use unpkg, see the unpkg homepage.

-See the examples directory for annotated examples of parsing JSON, Lisp, and math.
+See the examples directory for annotated examples of parsing JSON, Lisp, a Python-ish language, and math.

 Thanks to @bd82 we have a good benchmark comparing Parsimmon CPU performance to several other parser libraries with a simple JSON parser example.

 Parsimmon is also compatible with fantasyland.
-It is a Semigroup, an Applicative Functor, and a Monad.
+It implements Semigroup, Apply, Applicative, Functor, Chain, and Monad.